Alliums For Life

 Cats

-Let's take a look at this video of this cat drinking from this glass.
+are weird let's take a video let's take a look at this video this cat drinking from this glass

-Now the one cat took a break from drinking from the glass and is licking
+now the one cat took a break from drinking from the glass and is licking his kiddo or her brother

-That said, I grew up with the Siamese cat and there's, I mean, of all of the cats, could there be a weirder cat than a purebred Siamese?
+I grew up with the Siamese cat.
+And there's, I mean, of all of the cats, could there be a weirder cat? than a purebred Siamese.

 First of all, these things do not shut up.